-With its fascinating history, delicious desserts and amazing nightlife, Bucharest guarantees that you won’t be spending too much time in your hotel room.
+With its fascinating history, incredible food, delicious desserts and amazing nightlife, Bucharest guarantees that you won’t be spending too much time in your hotel room.
 Even the most action-packed itinerary deserves a nice place to stay, though.

 With hundreds of options, it can be tough to choose a place to stay.
 Do you want to be in a hotel or hostel?
 Is access to a spa important to you?
 I’ve asked seven of my favorite bloggers to share the best hotels in Romania’s capital city.

 If you are looking for a super comfortable hotel with a friendly staff, a yummy buffett breakfast, well located between the city centre and the airport, Crowne Plaza Hotel Bucharest is a really good option.

 The highlight for me, was the incredible room we got.
 First of all, it had the Sleep Advantage program.
 We received an amazing aromatherapy kit to sleep like a baby.
 Also the quality of the sheets and pillows were incredible, and our room was located in a Silence Area were the hotel hallways were super quiet during the whole night.